Labcoat of Science and Medicine

 - The Medic in Team Fortress 2 wears one.
 In "Meet The Medic", we see him put on his coat while preparing for battle (AFTER performing open-heart surgery on The Heavy).

-- Q in every game from Agent Under Fire to Everything or Nothing.
+- Q in every James Bond game between Agent Under Fire and Everything or Nothing.

 - Ema Skye from the Ace Attorney series always wears a white lab coat whenever she appears, befitting her dream of being a forensic scientist.